Vegan leather continues to grow in popularity as more consumers are educated about the leather industry and their cruel treatment of animals.

 If you want to start living a more sustainable and environmentally friendly lifestyle, the biggest impact you can have on the environment is to refuse fast fashion which is made from cheap, synthetic materials; shop less and if you do shop, then, buy from second-hand stores and choose, up-cycled goods.

-At Karuna Dawn, we’ve chosen not to produce any bags using PU/PVC due to the environmental impact.
+At Karuna Dawn, we’ve chosen not to produce bags using PU/PVC as the main material due to the environmental impact.
 Though no animals are harmed in its production, the negative impact to the environment does not make it a lesser evil.

 Your choice has power - choose quality over quantity; choose organic, natural materials over synthetics and head in the direction of the kind and compassionate choice.